TransformerG2G: Adaptive time-stepping for learning temporal graph embeddings using transformers: Experiments

 \textbf{Autonomous Systems (AS) dataset\footnote{\url{https://snap.stanford.edu/data/as-allstats.html}}}: It consists of a communication network of who-talks-to-whom from the BGP (Border Gateway Protocol) logs.
-The dataset can be used for predicting message exchange in the future.
-The AS dataset used in our experiment contains 65,535 nodes and 13,895 edges with 100 timestamps in total.
+The AS dataset used in our experiment has 65,535 nodes and 13,895 edges with 100 timestamps in total.